Phil Adamo

 It’s Moby Dick from the whale’s point of view.

-Through the white whale’s confessions, we discover he is not who we thought he was.
 “Call me … anything,” he says.
 “But do not call me Moby Dick.”

 Subscribe